ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 how to get your race horse to piss less =

 Are Star Trek and Star Wars the Same Movie?
-An Analysis = #best
+An Analysis = #best #goahead

 message in a bottle to visit our exotic island!
 Mess in a bottle: visit our exotic island! =